 Where to Buy Mealworms

-Mealworms are sold online, in fishing bait stores, and in pet stores around the world.
+Mealworms are sold online, in fishing bait stores, and in pet stores worldwide.

 Live mealworms are usually sold in larger packs of 50 or more although some pet stores also sell smaller packs.
 They are usually sold with enough food to last for several days (make sure to check this when you buy them).

-Below you can find some of the more popular sellers and their prices (updated in April 2021).
+Below are some of the more popular sellers and their prices (updated in April 2021).
 Be aware that there might also be shipping costs.

 It can take a long time to feed 50 mealworms if you’ve got a picky eater or only have one crested gecko.
-In such a case, it might be easier to buy smaller amounts in a local pet store or fishing bait store.
+In such a case, buying smaller amounts in a local pet store or fishing bait store might be easier.
 Another viable option is to buy canned or dried mealworms.

 Canned mealworms (gourmet-style)